-Company's Board of Directors is responsible for the preparation of the other information.
+The Company's Board of Directors is responsible for the preparation of the other information.
 The other information comprises the information included in the Board's Report including Annexures to Board's Report and Shareholder's Information but does not include the financial statements and our auditor's report thereon.
+The other information is expected to be made available to us after the date of this auditor's report.